r3-os/r3/src/constance/src/lib.md

  ¹ More precisely, a thread starts execution with a hypothetical function call to the entry point function, and it exits when it returns from this hypothetical function call.

 The initial thread that starts up the kernel (by calling [`PortToKernel::boot`]) is called **a main thread**.
 This is where the initialization of kernel structures takes place.
 Additionally, an application can register one or more [**startup hooks**] to execute user code here.
-Startup hooks execute and should return with CPU Lock inactive.
+Startup hooks execute with CPU Lock active and *should never deactivate CPU Lock*.
 The main thread exits when the kernel requests the port to dispatch the first task.

 [`PortToKernel::boot`]: crate::kernel::PortToKernel::boot
 [**startup hooks**]: crate::kernel::StartupHook